Study Abroad Programs in Oklahoma, click here.

 Acadia University: Acadia University provides various internship programs in several countries, which are combined with academic courses.

 AIESEC: AIES provides internships in 107 countries and U.S. territories.
-The duration can be between 2 and 18 months.
+The duration can be between two and 18 months.

 Boren Awards for International Study: Boren scholarships and fellowship provide unique funding opportunities for U.S. undergraduate and graduate students to add an international and language component to their educations.
 Boren focuses on geographic areas, languages, and fields of study that are critical to U.S. interests and underrepresented in study abroad.

-The Baden: Wurttemberg Stipendium Work Immersion Study Program (WISP) is currently accepting applications from students enrolled at US community colleges who are interested in spending next summer interning in Germany from June through August 2014.
+The Baden: Wurttemberg Stipendium Work Immersion Study Program (WISP) is currently accepting applications from students enrolled at U.S. community colleges who are interested in spending next summer interning in Germany from June through August.
 Participants receive one month of intensive German language training and then complete a two month internship in their career field with a German company in the state of Baden Wurttemberg.
-WISP provides airfare and program related travel in Germany, a monthly stipend, housing and insurance.
-Applicants (ages 18-27) must be enrolled in an associate degree program at the time of application and have taken at lease one semester of German by the start of the program.
-Deadline Dec.
-1, 2013.
+WISP provides airfare and program-related travel in Germany, a monthly stipend, housing and insurance.
+Applicants (ages 18 - 27) must be enrolled in an associate degree program at the time of application and have taken at lease one semester of German by the start of the program.

 CDS International: CDS offers intercultural training programs for students and young professionals.
-Internships are available in Argentina, Germany, and Spain for 3 - 12 months.
+Internships are available in Argentina, Germany and Spain for three to 12 months.
 CDS can tailor internships to applicants' skill sets and career goals.
 In addition to individualized internship placements, participants receive trainings on language as well as cultural and logistical issues.